- What is an eCheck?

 Automate your payments with ACH and Ramp

-- Automated 2-way and 3-way matching to catch errors quickly and easily before you pay
+- Intelligent matching: Automated 2-way and 3-way matching catches errors before payment

 This post includes general information about ACH payments.
 For help with ACH functionality specific to Ramp, visit Ramp Support for more details.